k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

   * 6x Kubernetes workers
     * 8 vCPUs
     * 64 GB RAM
-* x Load Balancers
+* TODOx Load Balancers
-  * x Backend services
+  * TODOx Backend services
 * x 2TB PD-SSD Volumes (provisioned automatically during installation of K8ssandra)
 * 1x Google Cloud Storage bucket for backups

 On this infrastructure the K8ssandra installation will consist of the following workloads.

-* 3x node Apache Cassandra cluster
+* 3x instance Apache Cassandra cluster
-* 3x node Stargate deployment
+* 3x instance Stargate deployment
-* 1x node Prometheus deployment
+* 1x instance Prometheus deployment
-* 1x node Grafana deployment
+* 1x instance Grafana deployment
-* 1x node Reaper deployment
+* 1x instance Reaper deployment

 Feel free to update the parameters used during this guide to match your target deployment.
 The following should be considered a minimum for production workloads.